Tower M

 Tower M, formerly known as the KLCC East Gate Tower, is a proposed megatall skyscraper project in Kuala Lumpur, Malaysia, situated within the Kuala Lumpur City Centre (KLCC).
 KLCC Property Holdings Berhad, which was also responsible for the development of the Petronas Twin Towers, is currently developing the building as part of the revised KLCC Development Master Plan 1995.
 The masterplan was reviewed in 2012 to enhance the development potential of the development's remaining undeveloped parcels.

-The Tower M precinct will consist of three office towers on top of a retail podium and come upon 4 acre of land named Lots L, L1 and M next to Persiaran KLCC MRT station, previously KLCC East on the Putrajaya Line.
+The Tower M precinct will consist of three office towers on top of the Ombak KLCC retail podium and come upon 4 acre of land named Lots L, L1 and M next to Persiaran KLCC MRT station, previously KLCC East on the Putrajaya Line.
 It is planned to be 700 m high with 145 storeys.
 In July 2018, KLCCH which is the landowner stated that there are no plans in the short to medium term to construct the office towers.
 If demand ever arises, planning is unlikely to start before the year 2035, with completion around 2045 to 2050.